Softsysteme/cems_opensource/Studio/projects/template_mobileMaterialDesign/readme.md

 ## Warnings and non-supported features ##
 nativeDroid2 bring the nd2-incude feature to include the same page fragments in other pages.
 This is useful for headers and footer for example.

-Although you can use this in your apps, you will not be able to template them using CTF.
+Although you can use this in your apps, CTF doese not support templating in these fragments.
 So, use this only for static HTML fragments.